ychding11/ychding11.github.io/_posts/2015-03-12-Linux-Debug-summary.md

 `void __attribute__((optimize("O0"))) func() { }` can assure no optimization
 applied to specified function.
 Sometimes it is helpful to analyse errors only occured in release version.
-Even if func is a template.
+This Gcc extension also applies to function template.

-## Case Summary
+## Debug Case Summary

 1. Param *this* is overrided by write operations on stack.
 It leads to memory access violation when accessing object member variable.
 In addition the